ym001/distancia/docs/Manhattan.rst

    manhattan

-Aggarwal, C. C., Hinneburg, A., & Keim, D. A. (2001). *On the Surprising Behavior of Distance Metrics in High Dimensional Space*.
-In International Conference on Database Theory (pp. 420-434).
-Springer.

 This article explores the behavior of various distance metrics, including Manhattan Distance, in the context of high-dimensional data analysis.